The spectral theory of regular sequences: Introduction

+The study of automatic sequences is rich from both number-theoretical and dynamical viewpoints.
+Much of the number-theoretic literature on automatic sequences mirrors that of the rational-transcendental dichotomies of integer power series proved in the first third of the twentieth century, such as those of Fatou \cite{F1906} and Szeg\H{o} \cite{S1922}, and culminating with the work of Carlson \cite{C1921}, who proved that if $F(z)\in\mathbb{Z}[[z]]$ converges in the unit disc, then either $F(z)$ has the unit circle as a natural boundary or it is the power series expansion of a rational function.
+The most celebrated result for automatic sequences is the resolution of the Cobham--Loxton--van der Poorten Conjecture by Adamczewski and Bugeaud \cite{AB2007}---a real number whose base expansion is given by an automatic sequence is either rational or transcendental.

-A central object in this context, ubiquitous to each of the above-mentioned areas, are substitutions systems.
-The long range order of substitution systems has been well studied; there is an abundance of literature on this still very active area of research going back to the seminal works of Wiener \cite{W1927} and Mahler \cite{M1927}.
-The monographs by Queff\'elec \cite{Qbook} and Baake and Grimm \cite{BGbook} contain details about both the tiling and symbolic pictures of these systems as well as the associated diffraction and spectral measures---the modern-classical means of examining the long range order of these systems.
-A canonical example is the Thue--Morse substitution on two letters given by Applying $\varrho_{_{\rm TM}}$ iteratively to $a$, one obtains the fixed point Researchers in different areas tend to associate different objects to such substitutions.
-In symbolic dynamics, one is interested in the orbit closure of $\varrho_{_{\rm TM}}^{\infty}(a)$ under the shift map and in the induced dynamical system, the Thue--Morse dynamical system.
-In theoretical computer science, combinatorics on words and number theory, one is interested in---among other things---subword complexity and related questions of transcendence and Diophantine approximation.
-In our context, we choose values for $a$ and $b$, say $a=-b=1$, and define the Thue--Morse sequence ${t}$ as the $n$th term of the fixed point $\varrho_{_{\rm TM}}^\infty(1)$.
-The substitution then implies that both $t(2n)=t(n)$ and $t(2n+1)=-t(n).$ Analogous to the Thue--Morse word, here we consider the $2$-kernel of ${t}$, that is, the set of subsequences ${\rm ker}_2 ({t}):=\{(t(2^\ell n+r))_{n\geqslant 0}: \ell\geqslant 0, 0\leqslant r<2^\ell\}.$ In this particular case, the set ${\rm ker}_2 ({t})$ is finite; it contains only the sequences $(t(n))_{n\geqslant 0}$ and $(-t(n))_{n\geqslant 0}$.
+The dynamical literature has focussed on the study of automatic sequences through their related substitution systems---every automatic sequence is a coding of an infinite fixed point of a constant-length substitution on finitely many letters; see Cobham \cite{C1972}.
+The long-range order of substitution systems has been well studied; there is an abundance of literature on this still very active area of research going back to the seminal works of Wiener \cite{W1927} and Mahler \cite{M1927}.
+The monographs by Queff\'elec \cite{Qbook} and Baake and Grimm \cite{BGbook} contain details about both the tiling and symbolic pictures of these systems as well as the associated diffraction and spectral measures---the modern-classical means of examining the long-range order of these systems.
+The spectral results concerning substitution systems are not dichotomies, but classifications based on the Lebesgue Decomposition Theorem.
+In this context, one starts with a substitution and forms a measure---usually the spectral measure or the diffraction measure.
+The culminating result is then determining the spectral type of the measure.
+The Thue--Morse dynamical system is a paradigmatic example; the Thue--Morse sequence is $2$-automatic and the fixed point of the substitution on two letters given by